Change of bifurcation type in 2D free boundary model of a moving cell with nonlinear diffusion

 From this we conclude that $\sigma_{ij}=0$ if $i$ and $j$ have different parity.
 The same argument yields $m_{ij}=0$ and $\rho_{ij}=0$ if $i$ and $j$ have different parity as well.
 From the symmetry, we can conclude that $K_i=0$ for all odd $i$.

-Next, we can eliminate the translation of the cell by imposing $\rho_{i1}=0$, that is there are no $\cos \theta$ modes in the expansions of the boundary, as such nodes would correspond to the shifts in $x$-axis.
+Next, we can eliminate the translation of the cell by imposing $\rho_{i1}=0$, that is there are no $\cos \theta$ modes in the expansions of the boundary, as such modes would correspond to the shifts in the $x$-axis.

 Therefore we have the following ansatz: